ManticoreGamesInc/platform-documentation/src/extensions.md

 # Development Environment

-!!! warning
-    Flagged for Review.
-    Incomplete or outdated information may be present.

-## Overview

 There are a bunch of ways you can improve the experience of scripting in CORE.
 If you are happy with the in-built editor, feel free to skip this section.

 ## External editors